 The key event had occurred one night when the landlord and his wife were locking up, and as whoever had the keys went to lock the door to the cellar, the other said 'I think there's someone still down there - I saw someone go down a few minutes ago and I haven't seen them come out' However, everyone who was supposed to be on the premises was in the bar area, and the cellar was empty.
 Hence the supposition that whatever had been seen descending into the cellar must be a ghost.
 That seemed to be the only sighting.

-I was one of two investigators stationed in the cellar in charge of a camera pointed up the steps so that we could photograph anything we might see descending towards us in the direction of the original apparition.
+I was one of two investigators stationed in the cellar in charge of a camera pointed up the steps so that we could photograph anything we might see descending towards us, moving in the direction of the original apparition.
 The cellar was used to store bottle of spirits, and I remember noticing about a dozen bottle of Drambuie.
+Had we loaded the contents of the cellar into a car and made off with it, they wouldn't have noticed till morning.
 One thing that struck me on a number of investigations was remarkable extent to which people are prepared to give complete strangers the run of their premises.
-Had we loaded the contents of the cellar into a car and made off with it, they wouldn’t have noticed till morning.
-I think it shows how worried people are by happenings they don’t understand.
-The people at the centre of supposedly paranormal happening are certainly worried and frightened, even if it’s only of their own shadows.
+I think it shows how worried people are by happenings they don't understand.
+The people at the centre of supposedly paranormal happening are certainly worried and frightened, even if it's only of their own shadows.

 And so far as the pub is

 concerned, that's it.
 Absolutely nothing untoward or interesting